rmit-ir/SummaryRank/README.md

 SummaryRank also implements a set of data manipulation tools:

-* SummaryRank prepends a list of feature names as comments at the very beginning of the feature-vector output (called *preamble*).
+SummaryRank prepends a list of feature names as comments at the very beginning of the feature-vector output (called *preamble*).
 The `describe` tool can be used to pull out this info.

     SummaryRank/run.py describe mk.txt.gz

-* The `cut` tool is used to extract certain fields (e.g., features) from the vector file, resembling the function of the unix tool `cut`.
+The `cut` tool is used to extract certain fields (e.g., features) from the vector file, resembling the function of the unix tool `cut`.
 It takes the vector file as input, and the field list is given via argument `-f`.
 When the argument `--renumbering` is specified, the feature IDs will be renumbered starting from 1.
 For example, the following will single out the features 2, 3, 5.

     SummaryRank/run.py cut mk.txt.gz -f2,3,5 | gzip > mk_primes.txt.gz

-* The `join` tool takes two or more vector files and merge them into one set.
+The `join` tool takes two or more vector files and merge them into one set.
 Some of the feature will be renumbered.

     SummaryRank/run.py join mk_123.txt.gz mk_456.txt.gz | gzip > mk_full.txt.gz

-* The `shuffle` tool creates random shuffle over query topics, usually used together with `split`.
+The `shuffle` tool creates random shuffle over query topics, usually used together with `split`.
 A random seed can be specified through argument `-seed`.

     SummaryRank/run.py shuffle mk.txt.gz | gzip > mk_shuffle.txt.gz

-* The `split` tool will split the data into multiple folds (via `-k`).
+The `split` tool will split the data into multiple folds (via `-k`).

+    SummaryRank/run.py split -k 5 mk.txt.gz

-* The `normalize` tool is used to normalize features values.
+The `normalize` tool is used to normalize features values.

+    SummaryRank/run.py normalize mk.txt.gz | gzip > mk_normalized.txt.gz